pulumi/docs/content/docs/guides/saml/gsuite.md

     ![Step 1: Set up a custom app](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-1.png)

 1. Next, choose **Option 2: Download IDP Metadata** to download an XML document that identifies and describes your G Suite domain as a SAML identity provider.
-We'll use this document later to complete the process of configuring your Pulumi organization.
+You will need this document to complete the process of configuring your Pulumi organization.
 For now, note the location of the downloaded file, then click **Next** to continue.